 According to the International Organization for Migration (IOM), by June 2019, the number of Venezuelans who have left their country has reached four million.
 3.2 million of them have fled since 2015.

 Globally, Venezuelans are one of the single largest population groups displaced from their country.

 The main destinations of this exodus are the neighbouring countries, where many Venezuelans arrive in devastating conditions of health and malnourishment.

-Many of the Venezuelan migrant families in Manaus live in extreme poverty and in overcrowded conditions.
+Many of the Venezuelan migrant families in Boa Vista live in extreme poverty and in overcrowded conditions.